-See the Altiris Deployment Solution documentation for more information on how to modify jobs or events.
-See "Modifying USRVARS.BAT" on page 19 for more information about the usrvars.bat environment variables.
+See the Altiris Deployment Solution documentation for information about how to modify jobs or events.
+See "Modifying USRVARS.BAT" on page 19 for information about the usrvars.bat environment variables.
 You can override the following ServerGuide Scripting Toolkit environment variables.